Latedog/LostArts/Changelog/Dungeon__August_2020.md

 - Added WaterSpirit enemy
 - Fixed a bug where Embers would be doused twice which would cause the game to crush because the sprite is attempted to be removed twice
 - Added Ice trap and freeze functions to the Traps class
+- Water and Puddles can now be frozen
+- Added FrozenPuddle trap
+- Cacti can now be ignited